Trekking to Everest Base Camp – Are You Ready?

 DIFFICULTY : Relatively EASY and DOWNHILL but read on

 TIP 1 : Take it slowly – it isn’t a race.
 Take lots of rests

 Retrospectively this day is an easy day.
 First days are big whether it is your first time or not.
-Day one – you are getting to used the walk and conditions.
+Day 1 – you are getting to used the walk and conditions.
 It might be a longer day because flights to Lukla can be delayed due to haze or fog.
-This happened for our 2013 Trek.
+This happened to us for our 2013 Trek.